This Vanderpump Rules Episode Was Full of Moms

 Uh, and in things that I’m surprised I didn’t see coming: Jax got a plastic-surgery procedure similar to a breast reduction.
 That is all.

-Moving on to the next mom featured on the episode, Stassi’s mom, Dayna, visits her with Stassi’s 11-year-old brother Nikolai.
+Moving on to the next mom featured on the episode, Stassi’s mom, Dayna, visits her with Stassi’s 11-year-old brother, Nikolai.
 Her mom complains that she’s too hot because she’s menopausing and Stassi doesn’t have central AC, while Stassi just wants to talk about the Scheana fight.
-She very organically asks Nikolai’s advice and he very organically tells her that her problem is getting in other people’s’ business and while that moment was more obviously staged than other parts of the show, he’s not exactly wrong.
+She very organically asks for Nikolai’s advice and he very organically tells her that her problem is getting in other people’s business, and while that moment was more obviously staged than other parts of the show, he’s not exactly wrong.

 On Ariana’s actual birthday, James and Lala go to Ariana and Tom’s place to wish her a happy birthday.
 They’re all — minus James — leaving for the Sonoma trip the day after, and Lala’s still stressing about whether or not Jax has said anything about her being part of this mini-vacation.
 By the time the next morning rolls around, Lala is nowhere to be found at the airport.
 It sounds like both Ariana and Stassi’s birthday trips will be starting on the wrong note — which is the only thing we could possibly expect.